DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 ### Send Email Newsletters

-Use ConvertKit's [email marketing](https://convertkit.com/features/email-marketing?utm_source=wordpress&utm_term=en_US&utm_content=readme) feature to build and send emails and newsletters to your subscribers and leads.
+Use ConvertKit's [email marketing](https://convertkit.com/features/email-marketing?utm_source=wordpress&utm_term=en_US&utm_content=readme) feature to build and send email newsletters to your subscribers and leads, with options to send email newsletters to segments of your subscriber list.

 Embed existing email newsletters on your WordPress web site, ensuring visitors never miss your email newsletter content, by: